 - Beds available

 This study analyzed close to 1 million historical patient records dealing with similar respiratory conditions to derive the algorithms for the model.
 Numerous people from healthcare, statistics and public health participated in the study.
-The results of the study are striking and difficult to ignore, offing as much as a 25% improvement saving children’s lives during a severe pandemic.
+The results of the study are striking and difficult to ignore, offing a 25% improvement saving children’s lives during a severe pandemic.

 Alex Kolker has published many other ground breaking articles, including: Predictive Analytics for Patient Length of Stay; Optimal Staffing Modeling with Variable Patent Demand; and Interdependency of Hospital Departments and Hospital-Wide Patient Flow , to name a few.
 ProcessModel, Inc. is particularly indebted to Alex Kolker for his tireless work in creating many improvements in Healthcare and in particular for Maximizing Survival Rate to Save Children’s Lives during a severe pandemic.